 Leave the air-conditioning on.

-っぱなし is typically used with only a handful of verbs (the ones in the example sentences above).
+っぱなし is typically used with a relatively limited handful of verbs (such as the ones in the example sentences above).

-まま is used in both conversation and writing.
+まま describes a neutral, unchanged state and is used freely in both conversation and writing.

 【Verb: Simple Past】まま